sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 </ul>
 <p></p>
 <h4>Insights and Observations</h4>
+<p></p>
-<p>The resulting plot showcases how connectivity between specific brain regions changes over time.
+The resulting plot showcases how connectivity between specific brain regions changes over time.
 The F3-F4 pair, for instance, might exhibit distinct patterns compared to C4-Cz, reflecting differences in activity across these regions.
-This visualization provides a foundation for deeper analyses, such as correlating these dynamics with behavioral or physiological states.</p>
+This visualization provides a foundation for deeper analyses, such as correlating these dynamics with behavioral or physiological states.

 <p></p>
 <h4>Technical Details</h4>
+<p></p>
-<p>The plot was created using Python libraries, including <code>matplotlib</code> for visualization and <code>scipy.ndimage</code> for smoothing.
+The plot was created using Python libraries, including <code>matplotlib</code> for visualization and <code>scipy.ndimage</code> for smoothing.
 The data preparation involved grouping cosine similarity values, aligning them temporally, and ensuring consistency in the time axis for both channel pairs.
 This ensures an accurate and visually compelling comparison of the EEG data's temporal features.
 <p></p>
 By transforming, smoothing, and plotting the cosine similarity values, this analysis offers a detailed view of temporal connectivity dynamics in EEG data.
 It provides a vital step in understanding the intricate relationships between brain regions and their changes across different states, such as sleep and rest.